 There are several different types of clinical placements, each with its benefits.
 For example, medical stations allow students to learn about diagnosis and treatment, while community placements will enable them to see how health services are delivered in real-world settings.

-Academic training is extremely important, so if you want to earn your nursing degree online fast, then an online ABSN with a reputable establishment such as Wilkes University might just be what you are looking for.
+Academic training is extremely important, so if you want to earn your nursing degree online fast, an online ABSN with a reputable establishment such as Wilkes University might be what you are looking for.

 Why clinical placements are important